edbzn/blog/content/blog/building-a-store-using-react-and-typescript/index.md

 };
 ```

 Note that actions safely mutate the state.
-It's worth compared to the standard immutability approach that bring a lot of complexity between state transitions.
+It's worth compared to the standard immutability approach that bring a lot of complexity between **state transitions**.
 Meiosis keeps this simple as stupid.

 Now let's see how to build the state stream, we need only two operators to create our stream: `map` and `scan`.
 The last one, `scan`, is the stream equivalent of `Array.reduce` function.